enz/pentobi/pentobi_gtp/Pentobi-GTP.md

 Use _n_ threads during the search.
-Note that the default is 1, unlike in the GUI version of Pentobi, which sets the default according to the number of hardware threads (CPUs, cores or virtual cores) available on the current system.
+Note that the default is 1, unlike in the GUI version of Pentobi, which sets the default according to the number of logical cores (up to 8) available on the current system.
 The reason is that, for example, using 2 threads makes the search twice as fast but may lose a bit of playing strength compared to the single-threaded search.
 Therefore, if the GTP engine is used to play many test games with twogtp (which supports playing games in parallel), it is better to play the games with single-threaded search in parallel than with multi-threaded search sequentially.
 Using a large number of threads (e.g. more than 8) is untested and might reduce the playing strength compared to the single-threaded search.

 `--version,-v`